Dakota Meyer

-Dakota Louis Meyer (born June 26, 1988) is a United States Marine, currently serving with the United States Marine Corps Reserve.
-A veteran of the War in Afghanistan, he was awarded the Medal of Honor for his actions during the Battle of Ganjgal on September 8, 2009, in Kunar Province, Afghanistan.
-Meyer is the second-youngest living Medal of Honor recipient, the third living recipient for either the Iraq War or the War in Afghanistan, and the first living United States Marine in 38 years to be honored.
+Dakota Louis Meyer (born June 26, 1988) is a United States Marine serving with the United States Marine Corps Reserve.
+A veteran of the war in Afghanistan, he was awarded the Medal of Honor for his actions during the Battle of Ganjgal on September 8, 2009, in Kunar Province, Afghanistan.
+Meyer is the second-youngest living Medal of Honor recipient, the third living recipient for either the Iraq War or the war in Afghanistan, and the first living United States Marine in 38 years to be honored.

 Early life and education

 Meyer was born and grew up in Columbia, Kentucky, the son of Felicia Carole Ferree "Killy" Gilliam and Michael Allen Meyer.

 In 2006, Dakota Meyer graduated from Green County High School.
 While at Green County High School he had walked up to a recruiting United States Marine Corps sergeant visiting from about an hour's drive away.
 The sergeant was sitting in the school's lunchroom and asked him what he planned to do after high school.
 Meyer told the recruiter, "I'm going to go to college and play college football."
 The reply stung as the Marine sergeant said that he would do the same thing if he was Meyer because there was no way that he could become a Marine.

 After first walking off, Meyer came back five minutes later with his answer, "If you pack up your stuff right now I'll go sign the papers."
-He enlisted in the United States Marine Corps at a recruiting station in Louisville, Kentucky and went to boot camp at Parris Island.
+He enlisted in the United States Marine Corps at a recruiting station in Louisville, Kentucky, and went to boot camp at Parris Island.